survivejs/react-book/manuscript/getting_started/01_introduction_to_react.md

 In order to make it easier to set up the features, I created [a specific preset](https://github.com/survivejs/babel-preset-survivejs-kanban).
 It also contains [babel-plugin-transform-object-assign](https://www.npmjs.com/package/babel-plugin-transform-object-assign) and [babel-plugin-array-includes](https://www.npmjs.com/package/babel-plugin-array-includes) plugins.
 The former allows us to use `Object.assign` while the latter provides `Array.includes` without having to worry about shimming these for older environments.

 A preset is simply a npm module exporting Babel configuration.
 Maintaining presets like this can be useful especially if you want to share the same set of functionality across multiple projects.
-Get the preset installed:

 T> You can [try out Babel online](https://babeljs.io/repl/) to see what kind of code it generates.